glacode/yamma/README.md

 ## Usage

-1. Open a .mmp file Visual Studio Code.
+1. Open a .mmp file in Visual Studio Code
-2. The extension will automatically detect the .mm file to be used as the underlying theory and it wull load it, parse it and verify it.
+2. If a file set.mm is found in the same folder, the extension will automatically use it as the underlying theory: it will be loaded, parsed, and verified
+3. If no .mm file is automatically found, click on the Gear icon next to the extension's name and select Extension Settings from the dropdown menu.
+This action opens the settings for Yamma: here you can insert the exact path to the .mm file to be used
-3. Use the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) to access the available commands and features provided by the extension.
+4. Use the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) to access the available commands and features provided by the extension
-4. Utilize the Intellisense capabilities to get suggestions while writing your proofs.
+5. Utilize the Intellisense capabilities to get suggestions while writing your proofs

 ## Contribute

-First please ensure you have git, nodejs, and Visual Studio Code installed.
+First, please ensure you have git, Node.js, and Visual Studio Code installed.
 Then:

 ```
 	git clone https://github.com/glacode/yamma.git